CONSTITUTION

 1. Membership of the Association ends:

-2. Termination by the Association is effected by the Management Board.
+2. Notice of termination on behalf of the Association is given by the Board.

-5. A member may terminate the membership with immediate effect within one month of having been informed of a resolution to convert the Association into another legal form or to merge or divide the Association within the meaning of Title 7 of Book 2 of the Dutch Civil Code (Burgerlijk Wetboek).
+5. A member may terminate membership with immediate effect within one month after having been notified of a resolution to convert the Association into another legal form, or to a merger or demerger within the meaning of Title 7, Book 2 of the Dutch Civil Code.

-7. Disqualification from membership is effected by the Management Board.
+7. Expulsion from membership shall be effected by the Board.

-8. In the event of a resolution that the membership be terminated by the Association 01, the grounds that a member has failed to fulfil the member’s obligations towards the Association and also that it cannot in all reasonableness be required of the Association that it continues the membership and in the event of a resolution to disqualify the member, the person involved will be entitled to appeal to the General Meeting within one month of having been informed of the resolution.
+8. In the event of a resolution by the Association to terminate membership on account of a member failing to fulfil their obligations towards the Association as a result of which the Association cannot reasonably be required to continue membership and in the event of expulsion of membership, the person concerned is entitled to appeal to the General Meeting within one month of receiving the notification of the resolution.

-During the appeal period and pending the appeal, the member will be suspended, with the proviso, however, that the suspended member will have the right to account for the member’s actions at the General Meeting at which the appeal referred to in this paragraph is heard.
+The member concerned shall be notified of the resolution In Writing as soon as possible, stating the reasons.
+During the appeal period and pending the appeal, the member shall be suspended, on the understanding that the suspended member has the right to account for their actions at the General Meeting at which the appeal referred to in this paragraph is discussed.

-9. If the membership ends in the course of a financial year, the annual contribution will nevertheless still be payable in full.
+9. If membership ends in the course of a financial year, the annual contribution shall, nevertheless, remain due in full.

 Article 8.

-1. The members will be obliged to pay an annual contribution, to be determined by the General Meeting.
+1. The members are required to pay an annual contribution, which shall be determined by the General Meeting.

-2. In special cases, the Management Board will be authorized to grant full or partial discharge from the obligation to pay a contribution.
+2. In special cases, the Board is entitled to grant partial or full exemption from the obligation to pay contribution.

-4. In addition to the annual contributions as mentioned in paragraph 1, the Association’s assets are also formed and created from:
+4. In addition to the annual contributions referred to in paragraph 1, the assets of the Association further consist of:

-The Association may only accept bequest with the benefit of inventory.
+The Association may accept testamentary dispositions only with the benefit of inventory.

 Article 9.

-1. The Management Board consists of a number to be determined by the General Meeting of three (3) persons who must be appointed by the General Meeting.
+1. The Board consists of a number of at least three (3) persons to be determined by the General Meeting, who are appointed by the General Meeting.

-2. Members of the Management Board are appointed from among the members of the Association.
+2. The appointment of board members shall be made from among the members of the Association.

 Article 10.

-1. Any member of the Management Board, also if the member of the Management Board has been appointed for a definite period of time, may be dismissed or suspended by the General Meeting at any time.
+1. Any board member, even when appointed for a fixed term, may be removed from office or suspended by the General Meeting at any time.

-A suspension that is not followed by a resolution to dismissal within three months will end by the expiry of this period.
+A suspension that is not followed by a resolution to remove a board member from office within three months, shall end through the lapse of that period.

-2. Every member of the Management Board must retire, no later than four (4) years after having been appointed, by rotation in accordance with a schedule to be prepared by the Management Board.
+2. Each board member shall retire no later than four (4) years after their appointment, in accordance with a rotation schedule to be drawn up by the Board.

-A retiring member of the Management Board is eligible for reappointment; a person appointed to fill an interim vacancy will take the place of the predecessor of the new appointed member of the Management Board in the schedule.
+The retiring board member is eligible for re-election; a person appointed to a midterm vacancy shall take the place of their predecessor on the rotation schedule.

-A retiring member of the Management Board shall remain in office until the vacancy has been filled.
+A retiring board member remains in office until the vacancy is filled.

-1. on termination of the Association’s membership of a member of the Management Board appointed from among the members;
+1. by termination of membership of the Association with respect to a board member appointed from among the members;

 Article 11.

-Positions on the Management Board.
-Resolutions by the Management Board.
+Positions on the Board.
+Decision-making of the Board.

-1. The Management Board (with the exception of the first Management Board, whose members are appointed to an office) will appoint a president, a secretary and a treasurer from their number.
+1. The Board (with the exception of the first Board, whose members are appointed to their positions) chooses a president, a secretary and a treasurer from among its members.

-The Management Board may appoint a replacement for each of them from their number.
+The Board may appoint a substitute for each from among its members.

-Meetings of the Management Board can be held through a telephone or video conference, or through any other communication medium, provided each member of the Management Board attending can be heard by all the others simultaneously, provided these meetings are chaired from a place in The Netherlands.
+Board meetings can be held by means of telephone or video conferences or by means of any other means of communication, provided every participating board member can be heard by all others simultaneously and provided that such meetings are chaired from the Netherlands.

-3. The Management Board shall pass resolutions by an absolute majority of the votes validly cast by all the members of the Management Board present or represented at the meeting, who are entitled to take part in the decision-making.
+3. The Board decides by an absolute majority of the valid votes cast by all board members present or represented at the meeting who are entitled to participate in the decision-making.

-The Management Board may also pass resolutions without holding a meeting, provided the resolution is passed In Writing, all the members of the Management Board are informed of the resolution to be passed, none of them objects to this manner of passing resolutions and the resolution is passed by an absolute majority of the votes validly cast by members of the Management Board who are entitled to take part in the decision-making process.
+The Board may also adopt resolutions outside of a meeting, provided that this is done In Writing, all board members have been consulted on the proposed resolution, none of them objects to this method of decision-making, and the resolution is adopted by an absolute majority of the votes validly cast by board members entitled to participate in the decision-making.

-In the event of an equality of votes, the General Meeting shall decide.
+If the votes are equally divided, the General Meeting shall decide.

-4. A member of the Management Board that has a direct or indirect personal interest which conflicts with that of the Association and the organization with it, immediately gives notice thereof to the other Management Board members and provides all relevant information thereto.
+4. The board member who has a direct or indirect personal interest that conflicts with the interest of the Association and its affiliated organisation shall report this immediately to the other board members and provide all relevant information in that regard.

-A member of the Management Board does not participate in the discussions and the decision-making if the relevant member of the Management Board has a direct or indirect personal interest which conflicts with that of the Association and the organization with it.
+A board member shall not be part of the debate and the passing of resolutions if the board member concerned has a direct or indirect personal interest that is conflicting with that of the Association and its affiliated organisation.

 Article 12.

-1. Subject to the restrictions of the Articles, the Management Board will be responsible for the management of the Association.
+1. Subject to the restrictions under the Articles of Association, the Board is charged with governing the Association.

-The General Meeting shall ensure that a person is appointed to temporarily manage the Association in the event of the prevention or permanent absence of all the members of the Management Board or of the sole member of the Management Board.
+The General Meeting shall ensure that a person is appointed who shall temporarily manage the Association in the event of absence or inability to act of all board members or the sole board member.

-1. the member of the Management Board during a period in excess of seven days cannot be reached due to illness or any other cause; or
+1. the board member cannot be contacted for a period of more than seven days due to illness or other causes; or

-3. The Management Board will be authorized to have certain parts of its duties performed under its responsibility by committees appointed by the Management Board.
+3. The Board, under its responsibility, shall be authorised to have certain elements of its duties carried out by committees appointed by the Board.

-4. Provided it has the approval of the General Meeting, the Management Board will be authorized to decide to conclude agreements to acquire, dispose of and encumber property subject to registration and to conclude agreements in which the Association binds itself as surety or joint and several debtor, warrants performance by a third party or provides security for a debt of a third party and it will be authorized to represent the Association in these acts.
+4. The Board is authorised, subject to approval of the General Meeting, to resolve to enter into agreements to acquire, sell and encumber registered property or to conclude agreements under which the Association commits itself as surety or joint and several co-debtor, warrants performance by a third party or provides security for the debt of another and to represent the Association in connection with these acts.

-The absence of this approval of the General Meeting can be invoked against third parties.
+The absence of the aforesaid approval of the General Meeting can be invoked against third parties.

-5. The General Meeting will be authorized to subject resolutions of the Management Board to its approval.
+5. The General Meeting is authorised to subject the resolutions of the Board to its approval.
+These resolutions must be described clearly and announced to the Board In Writing.

-6. Without prejudice to the provisions of paragraph 4 of this article, the Association is represented by the Management Board.
+6. Without prejudice to the provisions of paragraph 4 of this article, the Association shall be represented by the Board.

-Two members of the Management Board acting jointly are also authorized to represent the Association.
+Two board members acting jointly are also authorised to represent the Association.

-7. A remuneration can be granted to the Management Board members.
+7. Remuneration may be awarded to the board members.

 Article 13.

-1. The financial year of the Association shall be the same as the calendar
+1. The Association’s financial year coincides with the calendar year.

-2. The Management Board will be obliged to keep records of the financial position of the Association and of everything concerning the activities of the Association, in accordance with the requirements arising from these activities, and to keep the books, documents and other data carriers in such a way that the rights and obligations of the Association can be known from them at any
+2. The Board is obliged to keep records of the financial position of the Association and of everything concerning the activities of the Association, in accordance with the requirements arising from these activities, and to store the relevant books, documents, and other data carriers in such a manner that the rights and obligations of the Association can be known at all times.

-3. Within six (6) months of the end of the financial year, except where this period has been extended to a maximum of four months by the General Meeting, the Management Board must present a report of the Management Board at a General Meeting on the course of events within the Association and the policy.
+3. The Board shall, at a General Meeting within six months of the end of the financial year, unless this period is extended by a maximum of four months by the General Meeting, submit a management report on the state of affairs of the Association and the policy pursued.

-The Management Board must submit a hard copy of the balance sheet and the statement of income and expenditure, with explanatory notes, to the General Meeting for approval.
+The Board shall submit the balance sheet and the statement of income and expenditure, prepared In Writing and with explanatory notes, to the General Meeting for approval.

-The financial committee must audit the documents referred to in the second sentence of paragraph 3 of this article and must report its findings to the General Meeting.
+4. Each year, the General Meeting appoints from among its members a financial committee of at least two persons who may not be members of the Board.
+The financial committee examines the documents referred to in the second sentence of paragraph 3 of this article and reports its findings to the General Meeting.

-The Management Board will be obliged to provide the financial committee, for the purposes of its audit, with all the information it requests, to show it the Association’s cash funds and assets if required, and to make the Association’s books, documents and other data carriers available to it for reference.
+The Board is obliged to provide the financial committee with all information requested for its audit, to show the Association’s cash and assets if desired, and to make the books, records and other data carriers of the Association available for inspection.

-5. If the audit of the report requires specific accounting knowledge, the financial committee may be assisted by an expert.
+5. If the audit of the financial statements and account requires specialist accounting expertise, the financial committee may engage an expert.

-6. The financial committee’s mandate may be withdrawn at any time by the General Meeting, but only by appointing another financial committee.
+6. The mandate for the financial committee may at any time be withdrawn by the General Meeting, yet only by appointment of a different financial committee.

-7. The Management Board will be obliged to keep the books, documents and other data carriers referred to in paragraphs 2 and 3 of this article for a period of seven years, without prejudice to the provisions of paragraph 8 of this article.
+7. The Board is obliged to retain the books, records and other data carriers referred to in paragraphs 2 and 3 of this article for seven years, without prejudice to the provisions of paragraph 8 of this article below.

-8. The data placed on a data carrier, with the exception of the balance sheet and statement of income and expenditure recorded on paper, may be transferred to and stored on another data carrier, provided that this transfer involves a correct and full recording of the data and these data are available during the entire time they are stored and can be made legible within a reasonable period of time.
+8. The information placed on a data carrier, excluding the balance sheet and statement of income and expenditure that have been prepared In Writing, may be transferred to another data carrier and stored, provided that the transfer takes place with accurate and complete representation of the data and this information is available throughout the entire retention period and can be made legible within a reasonable period of time.

 Article 14.